Inspection outcome: Standards met

 Pharmacy context

-This pharmacy is situated alongside other local businesses on a busy main road in Knightsbridge.
+This community pharmacy is located in a row of shops in Knightsbridge, London.
 It sells over-the-counter medicines, beauty and wellbeing products, and it dispenses private prescriptions.
 The pharmacy works in partnership with private doctors.
 People who use the pharmacy are often visitors from overseas.
 The pharmacy does not provide NHS services.

 Inspection summary findings